krishnac2/movie-software/README.md

 Displays similar movies to any select movie
 https://movie-software.herokuapp.com/

-code is in app.py and jupyter notebook is in movie-recommendation-system
+code is in app.py and jupyter notebook is in similar-movie-software